Griffiths Mxenge: Early life

-He enrolled for an LLB degree at the University of Natal but in 1962, the same year he married Victoria Mxenge.
+He enrolled for an LLB degree at the University of Natal in 1962, the same year he married Victoria Mxenge.

 In 1966, his studies were interrupted when he was detained for 190 days.
 In 1967, he was imprisoned for two years on Robben Island under the Suppression of Communism Act for furthering the aims of the ANC.
 Mxenge's first son, Mbasa, was born while he was in detention.

 In 1969, Mxenge was released from Robben Island and served with a two-year banning order that among other things prohibited him from entering University premises.
 With the help of the Dean of Law Faculty, the late Professor Tony Matthews, he was still able to complete his LLB and graduate in 1970.

 His second son, Viwe was born in 1970.

 Career

 In 1971 Mxenge began serving his articles under Rabie Bugwandeen of the Natal Indian Congress.
 He was issued with a five-year banning order the same year.

 In 1974, he was admitted as an attorney of the Supreme Court of South Africa.
 The following year, in 1975, he opened his own legal practice in Durban.
 His daughter, Namhla, was also born.
 He represented members of the African National Congress and other parties.
 Notably, he defended Joseph Mduli, a member of the ANC and Umkonto weSizwe, who was brutally murdered.
 In an unprecedented move, following Mxenge's efforts and international pressure, four policemen were charged with the murder of Mduli.

 Mxenge was later detained for his involvement in the murder case.

 He was an active member of the Release Mandela Committee and served as a member of the Lawyers for Human Rights.
 Mxenge was a founding member of the South African Democratic Lawyers Association.